2raj2raj/bitcoin-educational-content/courses/biz101/en.md

 In the modern era, currencies became fully permissioned under the seigniorage system, meaning only authorized entities—such as central banks or treasuries—could mint coins or print banknotes.
 Individuals are no longer legally permitted to produce currency, ensuring centralized control over its issuance and supply.

 Today, the principle of seigniorage is being challenged by the Bitcoin cryptocurrency, which operates without centralized control.
-Bitcoin is a "permissionless" system, where anyone can participate in using the currency without permission, and through mining, contribute to its creation.
+Bitcoin is a "permissionless" system, where anyone can participate in using the currency without permission and contribute to its creation through mining.
 This decentralization removes the monopoly of issuance from governments, raising questions about a potential return to free-market competitive currency systems.

 - **Unit of Account**: A currency should provide a standard measure for comparing the value of goods and services.
-This simplifies trade and makes pricing transparent and consistent across transactions.
+This simplifies trade, making pricing transparent and consistent across all transactions.

 - **Durable**: A currency must withstand wear and tear over time.
-Physical currencies, such as coins or notes, should resist damage, while digital currencies must be stored securely without risk of data loss.
+Physical currencies, such as coins or banknotes, should be resistant to damage, while digital currencies must be stored securely without risk of data loss.

 - **Portable**: A currency must be easy to transport and use, enabling trade across distances.
 This can be achieved through physical portability (such as lightweight coins or notes) or digital transfer systems.